mftenergy/Gitting-comfortable/slidedeck/slides.md

 ---

+# Git: Stash - introduction

-# Video on git stash
+lala intro to git stash

+---

+# Git: Stash - video

 <iframe width="560" height="315" src="https://www.youtube.com/embed/lH3ZkwbVp5E?si=z4V07VS_zoSn5Qb0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ---

-# Stashing changes
+# Git: Stash

 Git stashing is the method of saving your unstaged work for a later point.
 Often it can be used to save work in order to do a `git pull` or if you made changes on a branch that should not have been done from that revision.